Start Printed Page 15387

-This regulation establishes tolerances for residues of cyazofamid in or on multiple commodities which are identified and discussed later in this document.
-This regulation additionally removes several established tolerances that are superseded by tolerances established by this regulation.
-Interregional Research Project Number 4 (IR-4) requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).
+This regulation establishes tolerances for residues of cyazofamid in or on multiple commodities that are identified and discussed later in this document.
+The Interregional Project Number 4 (IR-4) requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).

-The docket for this action, identified by docket identification (ID) number EPA-HQ-OPP-2011-0906, is available at http://www.regulations.gov or at the Office of Pesticide Programs Regulatory Public Docket (OPP Docket) in the Environmental Protection Agency Docket Center (EPA/DC), EPA West Bldg., Rm.
+The docket for this action, identified by docket identification (ID) number EPA-HQ-OPP-2018-0832, is available at https://www.regulations.gov or at the Office of Pesticide Programs Regulatory Public Docket (OPP Docket) in the Environmental Protection Agency Docket Center (EPA/DC), West William Jefferson Clinton Bldg., Rm.
 3334, 1301 Constitution Ave.
-NW., Washington, DC 20460-0001.
+NW, Washington, DC 20460-0001.
 The Public Reading Room is open from 8:30 a.m. to 4:30 p.m., Monday through Friday, excluding legal holidays.
 The telephone number for the Public Reading Room is (202) 566-1744, and the telephone number for the OPP Docket is (703) 305-5805.
-Please review the visitor instructions and additional information about the docket available at http://www.epa.gov/dockets.
+Please review the visitor instructions and additional information about the docket available at https://www.epa.gov/dockets.

 FOR FURTHER INFORMATION CONTACT: